schungx/Dojo-TypeScript/Manual.md

 	/// <reference path="dijit.d.ts"/>

 Some modules are split into their own separate definition files.
-For example, to use dojo/store, you must add another refernece:
+For example, to use dojo/store, you must add another reference:

 	/// <reference path="dojo.d.ts"/>
 	/// <reference path="dojo.store.d.ts"/>